Mount Dulan

 The Mount Dulan (都蘭山 (都兰山, Dūlán Shān)) is a mountain in Donghe Township and Yanping Township of Taitung County, Taiwan.

+It is part of the "Beinan Archaeological Site and Mt.
+Dulan" potential World Heritage Site.

 Geology

 The mountain is located on Beinan Plain.
 It is fully covered by mid and low-altitude of broad-leaved trees.
 The peak stands at 1,190 m.

 Facilities

 The mountain features a hiking trail starting from the foothill in Donghe Township.